 (A) Each licensee subject to paragraphs (9) - (13), this paragraph, and paragraphs (15) - (17) of this subsection shall implement a maintenance and testing program to ensure that intrusion alarms, associated communication systems, and other physical components of the systems used to secure or detect unauthorized access to radioactive material are maintained in operable condition and are capable of performing their intended function when needed.
 The equipment relied on to meet the security requirements of this subsection must be inspected and tested for operability and performance at the manufacturer's suggested frequency.
 If there is no suggested manufacturer's suggested frequency, the testing must be performed at least annually, not to exceed 12 months.

-(B) The licensee shall maintain records on the maintenance and testing activities for inspection by the agency in accordance with subsection (mm) of this section.
+(B) The licensee shall maintain records on the maintenance and testing activities for inspection by the department in accordance with subsection (mm) of this section.

 (15) Requirements for mobile devices.
 Each licensee that possesses mobile devices containing category 1 or category 2 quantities of radioactive material shall: